 It’s been 14 years since our family used and even sold Berkey’s, and we just absolutely love them.
 So if you’re interested, you can contact us through phone call or e-mail and we’ll be more than happy to discuss the product with you in detail.
 If you need more evidence, read through the FAQ page and study the reviews to provide you more insight about filters.

-I bought my Travel Berkey from you in early 2010 and I've had it over 15 months now.
+I bought my Travel Berkey from you in early 2010.
 I absolutely love it and I'm so thankful that I made the investment.
 My city water stinks of chlorine, but it smells and tastes so pure and clean after it's filtered.
 Since I got the Berkey, my young granddaughter has grown to love water.
 Other than fresh raw goat milk (which we get from a friend), it's all she drinks, and she drinks plenty of it, too.
 I have a system to provide water for 2 households (mine, and my daughter's).
 I use the empty jugs from organic raw cows milk to transport and store the water.
 The jugs are food grade and easy to keep clean, and we use the water so fast it never stays in the jugs very long anyway.
 I'm not concerned about not being able to see the water level in my (beautiful) stainless steel filter because I draw out a jug of water and then pour in a jug of water.
 I never draw out water without replacing the exact amount.
 I have plenty of half-gallon jugs that I keep full and in circulation all the time, most with filtered water and some with water waiting to be filtered.
 I just pay attention, and we never run out of water.
 We use filtered water for drinking and all of our cooking.
 I'm especially proud of my kombucha - I make 3 quarts every 10 days, and this great water makes excellent kombucha and big healthy SCOBY's, too.
 The pure water also makes wonderful beet kvass, rye rejuvelac, sauerkraut, brown rice, and all kinds of dried bean soups.
 I do believe filtered water has made a big improvement in what we eat and drink, and in our health.
 I would never want to be without my Berkey!
-It was worth every penny I spent on it.

 Posted by Laura on 1st Nov 2013